 Grey hat hackers are like modern-day Robin Hoods who are willing to forgo ethics and laws for the greater good.

-Some view the cybersecurity landscape as a world of white hat versus black hat hackers.
+Some view the cybersecurity landscape as a world of white hats versus black hats.
 Many fail to see the importance of grey hat hackers who expose vulnerabilities that lead to the creation of patches so black hat hackers can’t abuse them.
 The examples of the work grey hat hackers have done over the years below are proof of that.

 In 2014, a grey hat hacker successfully accessed thousands of ASUS routers to warn users about potentially exposing their files if they don’t patch the vulnerability he discovered.